Visperi/PWP/README.md

 All routes for other than GET method require a Bearer token.
 An API token for requests must be provided in `Authorization` header, e.g. `Authorization: Bearer this-is-my-token`.

 In development, one API token is generated and printed on the application startup.
+For production, use module `generate_keys.py` to generate the first key.

 ## Database